 Richard Louv in Last Child in the Woods, points out that the baby boomers are the last generation of Americans to share an intimate, familial attachment to the land and water/ The importance of nature to our well-being has been demonstrated by numerous studies correlating improved learning, an increased sense of well-being, and reduced crime in neighborhoods with trees and parks.
 In addition, folks don’t save something they don’t love, so we want to help them do so.

-The Native Plant Society of Texas created the Landscape Certification Program in order to contribute to a migration of Texans back to nature that will reap priceless benefits for our families, environment, and economy.
+The Native Plant Society of Texas created the Native Landscape Certification Program in order to contribute to a migration of Texans back to nature that will reap priceless benefits for our families, environment, and economy.

 Level 1 is a one-day introductory discussion of the value of native plants in landscapes as well as the need for the protection and use of natives in construction and established landscapes.
 This is a great entry-level introduction for even the most casual of learners and can be the basis for ongoing public education.
 It describes the ecoregions of the area.
 It talks about the cultural needs of plants, water and light needs, and design qualities.
 The class is taught adjacent to a natural area so we can provide instruction in native plant identification, including trees, shrubs, forbs and grasses, their use in the landscape, as well as common exotics found in the landscape.
 At each level students are introduced to fifty plants, the most recognizable being featured in Level 1, known to be native to and historically found in the area.